raiden-network/raiden-service-bundle/README.md

 ## Licenses

-The code and documentation in this repository are released under the [MIT license](LICENSE)
+The code and documentation in this repository are released under the [MIT license](LICENSE).

 This repository contains instructions to install third party software, those are licensed as follows: